cduarter/servicemesh-recipe/README.md

 ## Apply Service Mesh configurations

-The goal of the homework is to enable service mesh capabilities on the bookinfo namespace.
+to enable service mesh capabilities on the bookinfo namespace.

 The features that need to be enable are:

-* The book info namespace should be on the scope of Openshift Service Mesh
+* The bookinfo namespace should be on the scope of Openshift Service Mesh
 * All the deployments should have an envoy proxy
 * The trafic between the services should enable mTLS